Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MDBg0w3FweM.md

 # [August 17th, 2021 Livestream](../2021-08-17.md)
 ## Q&A: Any plans for peace mode in the game?
 https://www.youtube.com/watch?v=MDBg0w3FweM
-This question was possibly duplicated with a more recent answer: [May 24th, 2022 Livestream Q&A: Any chance for a Peaceful Mode with no Creatures?](./yt-u9jxESc8qAA.md) [https://www.youtube.com/watch?v=u9jxESc8qAA](https://www.youtube.com/watch?v=u9jxESc8qAA)
+This question was possibly duplicated with a more recent answer: [June 28th, 2022 Livestream Q&A: What are you having for dinner?](./yt--8ddV3fPDIY.md) [https://www.youtube.com/watch?v=-8ddV3fPDIY](https://www.youtube.com/watch?v=-8ddV3fPDIY)

 ### Topics